Cannabutter Water Method on the Stovetop or in the Slow Cooker

-Water in marijuana butter or oil?
-Wait, what???
+Water in marijuana oil?
+Making cannabutter with water?

 Advantages of Adding Water When Making Cannabis Infusions

-More importantly, the chlorophyll, the part of the plant that gives it its color and adds to the green herbal flavor, is water-soluble and a lot of it will likewise bind to the water during the cooking process instead of infusing themselves into the fats along with the THC.
+More importantly, the chlorophyll, the part of the plant that gives it its color and adds to the green herbal flavor, is water-soluble.
+Likewise, a lot of it will bind to the water during the cooking process.
 In practical terms, this means less herbal flavor and green color in the finished marijuana butter or oil.

 Some people dispute this fact.
-I put it to a personal test in the infusions above.
+I put it to a personal test in the infusions in the photo above.
 The ones made WITH water in the mix (the two in the center) not only have a lighter color and less pronounced flavor, they yielded back slightly more volume after straining.

-All that said, the marijuana butter might still appear mighty green, even when cooked with water.
-The amount will vary from strain to strain with some coming out pale green or almost yellow, while others take on a deep forest green color.
+All that said, even when making cannabutter with water, the finished product might still appear mighty green.
+The amount will vary from strain to strain.
+Some will come out pale green or almost yellow.
+Others will take on a deep forest green color.
 You can see the differences in the photo above where I used a different strain to make the different weed butters and oils pictured.
 The visual difference is especially apparent in the butter, but keep in mind that color has nothing to do with potency.

-Without water in the mix, the plant material tends to absorb more of the butter and oil.
-This means usable product is going into the trash, a problem that’s reduced when adding water (see the straining directions below for why this is).
+Without water in the mix, the plant material tends to absorb more of the butter or oil during the process of infusion.
+This means usable product is going into the trash.
+However, this problem is reduced when water infusion method (see the straining directions below for why this is).

 Disadvantages of Adding Water When Making Marijuana Infusions

-The other disadvantage is if you leave even a drop of water behind it has the potential to grow mold.
-This is not an issue ff you use the infusion quickly.
+The other disadvantage is, if you leave even a drop of water behind it has the potential to grow mold.
+This is not an issue if you use the infusion quickly.
 If not store in the freezer to be safer.
+Or use the technique outlines in the straining section to get rid of ALL traces of water.

 Dosing for Marijuana Butter or Cannabis Oil